 Non exercise of power or right

-A failure or delay to exercise a power or right arising under this licence by ICRC or the Licensee does not waive that power or right.
+A failure or delay to exercise a power or right arising under this licence by the ICRC or the Licensee does not waive that power or right.

 Exercise of power or right

 The exercise of a power or right arising under this Licence does not preclude either its exercise in the future or the exercise of any other power or right.